-- Loose fitting shirts and dresses with sleeves and collars or covered neckline. - Longer style skirts, shorts and trousers. - Children who are not wearing sun safe clothing can be provided with spare clothing or will be required to play under shade or in an area protected from the sun or provided with spare clothing.
-Please note: Midriff, crop or singlet tops do not provide enough sun protection and therefore are not recommended.
+- Loose fitting shirts and dresses with sleeves and collars or covered neckline. - Longer style skirts, shorts and trousers. - Children who are not wearing sun safe clothing can be provided with spare clothing or will be required to play under shade or in an area protected from the sun or will be provided with spare clothing.